 If you’re constantly running into 3D printing issues which are not resolved no matter what you try, there are two lesser-known settings in your 3D printer that you may wish to tweak: the jerk and acceleration settings.

-A word of warning: jerk and acceleration tuning is an advanced tactic, and we don’t recommend doing it until you’ve exhausted all other common issues like mechanical faults and filament quality.
+A word of warning: jerk and acceleration tuning is an advanced tactic.
+We don’t recommend doing it until you’ve exhausted all other common issues like mechanical faults and filament quality.

 With that said, the ideal settings for jerk 6-7 for the x and y-axis and 600 to 700 for acceleration.
 These numbers are a good place to start, and you can adjust up or down as necessary to get the ideal 3D printing results you are looking for.